|Position:||Assistant Head Coach, Director of Recruiting, Inside Receivers|

 ACCOMPLISHMENTS AS A PLAYER

-One of only five OU quarterbacks to throw for more than 4,000 yards (Baker Mayfield, Landry Jones, Sam Bradford, Jason White and Josh Heupel).
+• One of only six OU quarterbacks to throw for more than 4,000 yards (Baker Mayfield, Landry Jones, Sam Bradford, Jason White and Josh Heupel).

 • Big Eight Offensive Newcomer of the Year in 1990 with marks for completions (54), attempts (109) and yards (904).

 • Mark Andrews (Oklahoma), All-Big 12 First Team

 • Sterling Shepard (Oklahoma), Giants; All-America Firist Team; All-Big 12 First Team

 • Samaje Perine (Oklahoma); All-America Third Team; All-Big 12 First Team

 • Damien Williams (Oklahoma), Dolphins; All-Big 12 Second Team

 • DeMarco Murray (Oklahoma), Titans; All-Big 12; NFL’s leading rusher (2014); Two-time Pro Bowler